mirsella/cloud-1/README.md

 TODOs:

-- site.yml todos started, not tested yet (waiting for school provided server)
+- site.yml: to be tested (waiting for school provided server)
-- uninstall.yml todos
+- uninstall.yml: to be tested (waiting for school provided server)
 - add phpmyadmin to the `srcs/docker-compose.yml`

 _subject requirements_: